jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### GitHub Projection

 Title: Size the JVM heap default to the host
-Labels: bug
+Labels: enhancement
 GitHub Milestone: none
-Observed State: none
+Observed State: open
-Observed Labels: none
+Observed Labels: enhancement
 Observed Milestone: none
-Last Compared: never
+Observed Updated At: 2026-09-23T20:53:26Z
+Last Compared: 2026-09-23T20:53:27Z; `gh api repos/jeonghanlee/epicsarchiverap-env/issues/46` read after the body was synchronized with the 256M default at `0df950d` and the title set to Title; title, labels and milestone match

 #### M23 - Make a dead instance visible to systemd